Scale invariance vs conformal invariance: Other dimensions or less symmetry

-The main subject of this lecture has been the irreversibility of the renormalization group flow.
+The main subject of the previous sections has been the irreversibility of the renormalization group flow.
 Presumably, the concept of the irreversibility was not envisaged when the terminology of the renormalization group (by Stueckelberg and Petermann \cite{Stueckelberg:1951gg}) was first invented in the context of the quantum field theories with high energy physics in mind.

 What do they mean by ``group" in the renormalization group?
 Can a group transformation be irreversible?
 These are interesting questions, and a formal answer is that if we throw away the irrelevant parameters (as we implicitly did in our studies when we interpret the renormalization group flow in Wilson's sense), then the transformation is only semi-group, and clearly there is a preferred direction.
-In the conventional field theory language, the renormalization group was just the $U(1)$ Abelian group of the scale transformation\footnote{At that time, because of the ``Gruppen Pest", I imagine everyone wanted to use the terminology ``group".}, but the gradient property makes it possible to introduce the notion of the preferred direction.
+In the conventional field theory language, the renormalization group was just the $U(1)$ Abelian group of the scale transformation\footnote{At that time, because of the ``Gruppen Pest", The author imagines everyone wanted to use the terminology ``group".}, but the gradient property makes it possible to introduce the notion of the preferred direction.
 In a sense, the Wess-Zumino consistency condition is the most advanced way to use the ``group properties".
 We should recall that we have to supplement the unitarity constraint to say anything about the irreversibility.

 With this respect, it is very much similar to time.
 The time translation is Abelian, and from the group structure, there seems no preferred direction.
 However, if we throw away information along the evolution, the entropy increases, and there is a preferred future direction.
 We have seen that the notion of ``time" (or unitarity and causality) actually played a hidden but crucial role in our discussions of the irreversibility of the renormalization group flow.
-For instance, our argument relies on the assumption of unitarity and causality.
+For instance, our argument based on the correlation functions or dilaton scattering amplitudes relies on the assumption of unitarity and causality.